Letting someone go is tough. But here are 9 reasons you must fire a volunteer—and how to do it.

 After a month, it was apparent trouble was brewing in the fourth-grade class.
 The teachers and students weren’t getting along.
-Students complained and parents demanded that the teachers be replaced.
+Students complained and parents demanded a replacement for the teacher.

 After the Christian education committee discussed the problem, a staff member talked with the teaching couple.
 The situation was potentially explosive.
 Firing the teachers could lead to hard feelings and the possible loss of a good church couple.

 So how did it turn out?
 The teachers conceded they were mismatched for the class.
 They knew it and so did the kids.
-They agreed to look for another volunteer position in the church where their talents were better matched.
+They agreed to look for another volunteer position in the church that better matched their talents.
 Thankfully, everyone ended up happy.
 But it doesn’t always turn out that way.

 The thought of having to fire a volunteer brings shivers to any leader.
 Without volunteers, Christian education ministries would die.

-But quite honestly, there are situations when volunteers need to be fired.
+But quite honestly, volunteers need to be fired in some situations.
 Terminating a volunteer in a loving, Christian way (and I like Paul’s comment in Galatians 5:26 about not becoming conceited) can usually mean the restoration of someone to a more meaningful volunteer position.

 Signs indicating a mismatched volunteer: volunteer complaints within a short time of beginning the job, concerns expressed by several people who are led by the volunteer, a low energy level from the volunteer and below-average performance.